 Single Track Bike Trail - Ongoing development just east of Crandon.
-See page 20.
+See page 22.

-Sledding - Mission Hill on East Glen Street in Crandon, or any other sled-worthy hill.
+Sledding - Mission Hill on East Glen Street in Crandon, or any other sledworthy hill.

 Snowmobile Trails - Over 400 miles of trails.
-See page 20
+See page 22

 Snowshoeing - All of the great hiking trails in Forest County can be well-utilized in the winter by snowshoe.
-See pages 21-24
+See page 23